FOREX-Japan's yen surges against dollar on suspected intervention

 By Vidya Ranganathan and Alun John

-The dramatic move begins what could be a busy week for currency traders with a Federal Reserve meeting concluding on Wednesday, ever important U.S. payrolls data on Friday, and European inflation data throughout the week beginning with German and Spain on Monday.
+The dramatic move begins what could be a busy week for currency traders with a Federal Reserve meeting concluding on Wednesday, U.S. payrolls data on Friday, and European inflation data throughout the week, beginning with German and Spain on Monday.

 Japan's top currency diplomat Masato Kanda declined to comment when asked if authorities had intervened, though traders said they had.

-The dollar was at 155.55 by 0755 GMT, down 1.7%.
+The dollar was at 156.25 yen by 11.40 GMT, down 1.3%.
 Trading in Asia was thinner than normal due to Japan's Golden Week holiday.

-"The sudden, sharp drop in dollar-yen passes the duck test.
-If it looks like a duck, swims like a duck, then it probably is a duck.
-Looks and smells like intervention," said Sim Moh Siong, currency strategist at Bank of Singapore.
+"It looks like intervention but it looks like less intervention than in the two episodes in 2022 because the market is super thin today, in Japan time especially," said James Malcolm, head of FX strategy at UBS.

+"It is quite likely that they will continue to intervene," he said, adding that in recent decades Japanese authorities had tended to step up the amount of intervention in subsequent moves, and vary the times of day in which they intervened.

-Markets had been wary that Japanese authorities might intervene to support the yen after the currency fell more than 10% against the dollar this year.
+Markets had been wary that Japan might intervene to support the yen after the currency fell more than 10% against the dollar this year.

 The Commodity Futures Trading Commission's weekly commitments of traders report showed that non-commercial traders, a category that includes speculative trades and hedge funds, had increased their yen short positions to 179,919 contracts in the week ended April 23, the largest since 2007.